 Age is one of the first characteristics we notice about other people, and ageism is the most socially condoned form of discrimination in our Country.
 Research shows older people are stereotyped as warm but incompetent, and are viewed in about the same way as people view the mentally retarded.

-Why might you need Pittsburgh age discrimination lawyer Charles A. Lamberton?
+Why might you need Pittsburghh age discrimination lawyer Charles A. Lamberton?
 Because stereotypes about older persons in the workplace are even worse.
 They include perceptions that older workers are nags, unable to change, forgetful, unproductive, decrepit, cranky, weak, verbose, cognitively slow, sleepy and unhappy.
 These stereotypes are the cognitive precursors to hostile jokes about older people, patronizing speech to older people and baby talk to older people.
 They are also the cognitive precursors to termination decisions and other adverse employment actions against older workers in the workplace.
-Pittsburgh age discrimination attorney Charles A. Lamberton is proud to help older workers fight age discrimination in the workplace.
+Pittsburghh age discrimination attorney Charles A. Lamberton is proud to help older workers fight age discrimination in the workplace.

 1. What is age discrimination?